Wall Street says Starbucks has too many stores, prices too high

 Proliferation of stores is not Starbucks’ only problem, according to analysts.
 Zolidis also sees another troubling sign: “We believe the company has raised prices too much.”

-Reporting by Lisa Baertlein in Los Angeles; editing by Bill Rigby and Lisa Shumaker
+Reporting by Lisa Baertlein in Los Angeles; editing by Bill Rigby, Lisa Shumaker and Cynthia Osterman